Carry-Over Lottery Allocation: Practical Incentive-Compatible Drafts: Implementation Details

-\textbf{Lottery Scope.} Following current NBA practice, the lottery is for the top four picks, but this extends naturally to more positions if needed.
+\textbf{Lottery Scope.} Following current NBA practice, the lottery for Classic COLA is for the top four picks, but this extends naturally to more or fewer positions if needed.
 The mechanism works identically with any number of lottery positions, though more positions increase the potential for the worst team to receive a poor pick despite having the best odds.

 \textbf{Non-Lottery Pick Assignment.} Picks 5-14 could be assigned by current-season standings (matching the existing NBA system) or by lottery index (consistent with COLA's multi-year evaluation).
 Standings-based assignment provides familiarity, while lottery-index assignment rewards historically weak teams throughout the draft order, not just through the lottery.
-The latter also mitigates the incentive to tank for the purpose of retaining a traded draft pick that has protections, but those sorts of trade protections should be banned anyway.
+The latter also mitigates the incentive to tank for the purpose of retaining a traded draft pick that has protections.
+We recommend banning those sorts of trade protections if current-season standings are used to assign the non-lottery picks.

 \textbf{No Lottery At All.} If the draft pick order is determined by ordering all teams by highest lottery index (as suggested in the previous variant), then Playoff Track Record and prior drafts would determine the draft order instead of regular season standings.
-Equal increments, carry-over, and diminishment for playoff success and top draft picks accomplish their goals \textit{with} or \textit{without} a lottery.
+The increment rule, carry-over, and diminishment for playoff success and top draft picks accomplish their goals \textit{with} or \textit{without} a lottery.
 (Diminishment for top picks should remain, even if not determined by lottery.
 Otherwise, the same team would pick first each year until making the playoffs.)
 However, the lottery also generates fan interest, so preventing tanking is not its only purpose.

-\textbf{Opt-Out Penalty.} The $2\alpha$ cost for skipping weak draft classes balances individual flexibility against league-wide participation.
+\textbf{Opt-Out Penalty.} Classic COLA's $2\alpha$ cost for skipping weak draft classes balances individual flexibility against the desire for league-wide participation.
 Lower the value to increase team autonomy.
 Adjust higher or eliminate the option if more participation is desired.

-\textbf{Survey Detail.} Our six-point scale on the analyst survey could be expanded to more options for more granularity at the expense of complexity for survey participants.
+\textbf{Moving the Line.} Our six-point scale on the analyst survey could be expanded to more options for more granularity at the expense of complexity for survey participants.
 For example, an alternative design could expand the survey to twelve options by allowing each playoff round to be included in the lottery either \textit{with} or \textit{without} diminishment for playoff success at that level.